faraazkhan/CSharpRefactoringExample/README.md

 C# Refactoring Example
 ======================

-Credits to Robert C. Martin for the example code and walkthrough For those curious about the Algorithm used here, it is explained on [Wikipedia](http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
+Credits to Robert C. Martin for the example code and walkthrough.
+For those curious about the Algorithm used here, it is explained on [Wikipedia](http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)